Sheane-mario/ML-OPSIDIAN-TensorTitans/docs/counterfactual-planner-spec.md

-# Feature 1: AI Counterfactual Flood Mitigation Planner
+# AI Counterfactual Flood Mitigation Planner

-## 1. Feature Goal
+## Purpose

-Generate a practical, ranked mitigation plan that changes a limited number of controllable district features to reduce the model-predicted flood risk to a requested level.
-The planner must reuse the existing inference pipeline without changing model behavior.
+The AI Mitigation Planner is a decision-support simulation tool.
+It searches for a small set of controllable feature changes that reduce the existing model's predicted flood-risk score for a district.

+It does not guarantee flood prevention, establish causal effects, or replace engineering and policy review.
+It does not retrain, modify, or replace the prediction model, feature pipeline, MLflow setup, or model artifacts.

-## 2. User Story
+## User Flow

-As an urban planner, I want to select a district, target risk level, intervention limit, budget profile, and allowed mitigation features so that I can receive an explainable plan showing the smallest practical set of changes likely to reach the target.
+From `/optimize`, a user selects:

+- one of the 25 supported districts;
+- a target risk level: `Low`, `Medium`, or `High`;
+- a budget profile: `low_cost`, `balanced`, or `aggressive`;
+- a maximum of 1 to 5 plan steps; and
+- the actionable features the planner may change.

+The page shows baseline and optimized risk, target status, recommended steps, the candidate search trace, and alternative plans.

-## 3. Backend API Contract
+## API Contract

 ### Endpoint